sogilis/Blog/README.md

 ### Publish your article

 1. Create a new Pull Request to get feedbacks from other team members.
-:info: Netlify provides a preview environment.
+:information_source: Netlify provides a preview environment.
 See `deploy-preview` jobs triggered by your Pull Request to get the corresponding url.

 5. Merge the Pull Request into `master` branch.